 A gauge Permit lists the gauge approvals, the actual gauges as inventory items, the permanent storage location, the approved uses, and the associate users.
 Once approved, a Permit Holder has access to the Permit tracking data base, known as RSMS, (Radiation Safety Management System).
 Using that system, the Permit Holder may view various aspects of the Permit, and can get the most recent leak test results and the DOT transportation papers for the gauge.
 The Permit Holder’s primary responsibility is to ensure that nuclear gauges, as listed on the Permit inventory, are used safely and according to regulatory requirements, The Permit Holder must also see that procedures and engineering controls are used to keep radiation doses as low as reasonably achievable (ALARA).

 All individuals listed on the nuclear gauge Permit must attend a manufacturer’s one-day nuclear gauge training, or a manufacturer’s web-based training, or the equivalent.
-RSD specified annual refresher training is also required.
-Training must be documented on the Radiation Worker Registration Form.
+DOT HazMat Refresher Training for Nuclear Gauges is also required every three years.